-The primary analysis set for safety analyses is defined as the Safety Analysis Set, which will include all participants who (1) are randomized into the study and (2) have received at least 1 dose of study treatment if randomized to 1 of the RDV treatment groups.
-Participants will be grouped according to the treatment which they received.
+The primary analysis set for safety analyses is defined as the Safety Analysis Set, which will include all participants who (1) are randomized into the study and (2) have received at least 1 dose of RDV.
+Participants will be grouped according to the treatment to which they were randomized for Part A (5-day dosing group or 10-day dosing group) and according to the treatment to which they were assigned for Part B (Mechanically Ventilated Treatment Group or Extension Treatment Group).

 8.3.1.3.
-Extension Analysis Set
+Expanded RDV-Treated Analysis Set

-The Extension Analysis Set will include participants who have received at least 1 dose of RDV in Extension Treatment Group.
+The Expanded RDV-Treated Analysis Set will include participants who have received at least 1 dose of RDV in either the Mechanically Ventilated Treatment Group or Extension Treatment Group.
 This analysis set will be used for both the safety and efficacy evaluations for participants enrolled in Part B.